Get insider access

 4. Best Budget Gaming Keyboard

 The build quality is also excellent, and it feels very sturdy, even compared to the more premium options on this list.
-One of its major selling points is its gaming-friendly compact size that takes up very little room on your desk, giving your setup a minimal look and leaving plenty of room for sweeping mouse movements.
-Unfortunately, this board has a fairly high profile, like most other options here.
-It doesn't include a wrist rest, so you may consider buying one separately for the most comfortable gaming experience.
+One of its major selling points is its gaming-friendly compact size, which takes up very little room on your desk.
+This gives your setup a minimal look and leaves plenty of room for sweeping mouse movements.

 See our review